-According to Plan 2035, Prince George's County will maintain the existing tree canopy (52 percent of the County).
-Much of this canopy coverage will be realized through large tracts of land, including floodplains and stream valleys, being preserved, or managed as woodland conservation areas.
-Federal, state, M-NCPPC, municipalities and homeowners' associations lands contribute to this goal.
+Prince George's County will maintain 52% of the County in tree canopy.
+This goal is outlined in the County's most recent general plan, Plan Prince George's 2035 Approved General Plan (Plan 2035) adopted in 2014.
+Much of this canopy coverage will be realized through large tracts of land including floodplains and stream valleys as being preserved or managed as woodland conservation areas.
+Federal, State, M-NCPPC, municipalities and Homeowner's Association lands contribute to this goal.

-The County identifies natural resources land conservation by geography, illustrated in Map 3.1 (See mapping at the end of this chapter) as four unique Environmental Strategy Areas.
+Currently, the County identifies resource land conservation by geographic areas.
+This geography is illustrated in Map 3.1 (See mapping at the end of this Chapter) as four unique Environmental Strategy Areas.
 Area 1 is defined by developed areas within the Capital Beltway.
-Area 2 comprises areas of Prince George's County that are still developing and are geographically defined as the area between the Capital Beltway and Route 301.
-Area 3 is rural, and those areas defined by the County's approved Priority Preservation Area.
+Area 2 is comprised of the areas of Prince George's County that are still developing and are geographically defined as the area between the Capital Beltway and Route 301.
+Area 3 is comprised of the rural and those areas inside the Priority Preservation Area of the County.
 The geographic land area is loosely defined as the area east of Route 301.
+2022 Prince George's County Land Preservation Parks and Recreation Plan DRAFT 84

 This area is also outside of the designated water and sewer envelope.
-The final Environmental Strategy Area or Area 4 consists of the land area of the County that is designated as the Chesapeake Bay Critical Area.
+The final Environmental Strategy Area or Area 4 consists of the land area of the County that is within the designated Chesapeake Bay Critical Area.